StefanGerrits2/frontend-data/README.md

 * [API](https://data.netwerkdigitaalerfgoed.nl/) - To get all the data I needed.
 * [d3](https://d3js.org/) - To learn the basics of d3.
 * [Bubble chart](https://observablehq.com/@d3/bubble-chart) - Example I used to render a basic bubble chart.
-* [d3 update pattern](https://www.youtube.com/watch?v=IyIAR65G-GQ&t=3237s) - To understand the basics how the update pattern works
+* [d3 update pattern](https://www.youtube.com/watch?v=IyIAR65G-GQ&t=3237s) - To understand the basics how the update pattern works.

 ## Credits